juangjuang74-eng/warped-disk-xray/README.md

 ## Physical Background

-The **Bardeen-Petterson (BP) effect** arises when the black hole spin and accretion disk angular momenta are misaligned.
+The **Bardeen-Petters (BP)  ** arises when the black hole spin and accretion disk angular momenta are misaligned.
 General relativistic frame-dragging (Lense-Thirring precession) warps or breaks the disk at the **break radius r_BP**.

 Key parameters encoded in the X-ray polarization signal: